 Brexit delivers longer blow to bank sentiment than global crisis: survey

-[LONDON] The prospect of quitting the EU has hurt sentiment in Britain's finance industry for longer than the global financial crisis that plunged economies into recession and destroyed some of the world's biggest banks, a survey found on Monday.
+THE prospect of quitting the EU has hurt sentiment in Britain's finance industry longer than the global financial crisis that plunged economies into recession and destroyed some of the world's biggest banks, a survey found on Monday.

 The quarterly poll of 81 finance firms by business lobby CBI and accountancy PwC found optimism dropped to levels not seen since the 2007-9 crisis and that the declines have been more sustained.